ydb-platform/ydb/ydb/docs/en/core/getting_started/self_hosted/_includes/ydb_local.md

 - Storing data in memory

-  - Under in-memory data storage, the data is lost when stopping the server.
+  - When using in-memory data storage, the data is lost when stopping the server.

   - Run the following command from the working directory: